matthewbaggett/matthewbaggett.github.io/index.md

 # Matthew Baggett

 I'm a Developer, Electronics Design enthusiast, Terraform Evangelist, Docker Preacher and Automation-ist.
-I live in Maastricht, Netherlands.
+I live in Almere, Netherlands.
-Previously, I've lived in Almere in the Netherlands, and Manchester, Sheffield and Leicester, England.
+Previously, I've lived in Maastricht in the Netherlands, and Manchester, Sheffield and Leicester, England.
 I'm originally from Oxford, England.

 Contact by: | &nbsp;